-A person should check the packaging on these foods to ensure they are choosing products free from high fructose corn syrup.
+People can check food packaging to ensure that they choose products free from high fructose corn syrup.

 The following are all red meats:

-Sugary drinks that may contain caffeine or high fructose corn syrup can include sodas and fruit juices.
+The following sugary drinks may contain caffeine or high fructose corn syrup:

-Alcohol also contains lots of empty calories.
-Consuming it may cause unintentional weight gain or replace healthier meal options.
+Additionally, alcohol contains lots of empty calories.
+Alcohol consumption may contribute to unintentional weight gain or replace healthier meal or beverage options.

-The AHA advises that males limit alcohol to no more than two drinks per day and that females have no more than one drink daily.
+The AHA advises that males limit alcohol to two drinks per day and that females have no more than one drink per day.

 Examples of foods containing saturated fats include:

-- desserts, such as chocolate, toffee, cakes, puddings, biscuits, and pastries and pies
+- desserts such as chocolate, toffee, cakes, puddings, cookies, pastries, and pies

-- processed meat, including sausages, burgers, bacon, and kebabs
+- processed meats, including sausages, burgers, bacon, and kebabs

-- cooking fats, such as butter, lard, ghee, dripping, margarine, goose fat, or suet
+- cooking fats such as butter, lard, ghee, margarine, goose fat, and suet

-- oils, including coconut oil and cream and palm oils
+- oils, including coconut oil and palm oil

-Packaged foods that might seem healthy, such as vegetable- and meat-based meals, may get much of their flavor from high levels of sodium.
+Some packaged foods that might seem healthy, such as vegetable- and meat-based meals,

-It is advisable to avoid these foods as much as possible or check nutrition labels and choose only those products that have a relatively low sodium content.
+To reduce the risk of increasing blood pressure, people can limit or avoid these foods or check nutrition labels and choose only products that have a relatively low sodium content.

 A person with high blood pressure does not need to avoid all condiments.
-However, it is important to check the label, as some products can contain high amounts of sugar or sodium.
+However, it is important to check the labels, as some products can contain large amounts of sugar or sodium.

 It is also important not to rely on taste, as even condiments that do not taste salty may be high in sodium.

-Examples of condiments that may contain high amounts of salt or sugar include:
+Examples of condiments that may contain large amounts of salt or sugar

 - soy sauce